isomerpages/mse/_take-action/3-forwardsg.md

 ## Public Engagements under the Steward Pillar

+#### Dialogue on environmental sustainability
+More than 200 members of public participated in a dialogue at Toa Payoh HDB Hub to discuss what net zero means, why it is important for Singapore, and what individual actions everyone can take to protect our environment.
+Members of public shared their personal recycling tips in a lively session.

+#### Forward SG Conversations at Yuhua Clean and Green
+Around 100 Yuhua residents gathered in small group discussions on various topics pertaining to environmental sustainability, such as net zero, zero waste, food security, coastal protection and public hygiene.
+Residents shared their priorities and discussed the trade-offs they are willing to make in pursuit of out sustainability goals.

 #### National Youth Dialogue on Moving Towards a Net Zero Future
 Youths were invited to participate in a dialogue to explore the challenges and opportunities in store for Singapore as we move towards net zero, and the role of youths, businesses and civil society/academia in catalysing change in norms and attitudes.